Multifactor Authentication (Duo)

 SCU has teamed up with Duo Security to provide the secondary authentication challenge.
 When enabled on a particular digital service, you will log in as usual with your SCU Username and password, but then will need to respond to a challenge.
 In just about every case, this will be to click a "Yes" button on your personal mobile phone, which has the Duo Mobile app installed on it.

 Before you can access any digital service protected with Multifactor Authentication, you will need to register a device or two with Duo.

 Note that not everyone at SCU will have access to multifactor authentication just yet.
 If you are configured to access one of the protected applications, only then will you will also be configured to have access to Duo.

 We’ve made it easy to set yourself up in Duo, by providing a Tile in the MySCU portal.

 1. Log into the MySCU Portal and click on the tile Setup Multifactor Authentication.

 Not everyone is licensed for Multifactor Authentication.
 If you do not see this Tile in your MySCU Portal, you may not have any applications that require Multifactor Authentication yet.
 If you believe this to be an error, contact the Technology Help Desk for assistance.

 2. If you have not yet registered for Multifactor Authentication, you will be prompted to do so with the following screen.
-(If you are already set up, see the next section on Duo Device Management)
+(If you hare already set up, see the section Managing your Registered Multifactor Devices below)

 3. Install the Duo Security app on your device.
 Mobile phones are the recommended device, but tablets and Apple Watches are also supported.
 Links are provided for the App Store (for iOS) and Google Play (for Android).